albanysiswanto/bunny-sql-assistant/README.md

 **Bunny SQL Assistant** is a command-line interface (CLI) tool that transforms natural language commands (in Indonesian or English) into valid SQL queries and executes them directly on your local database.
 This project is designed to simplify database interactions using everyday language.

-Currently, **SQLite** is the supported database backend.

 ---

 ## ✨ Key Features

-- **Natural Language Conversion**: Transform natural language commands into valid SQL queries.
+- **Natural Language Conversion**: Transform natural language commands into valid SQL queries
+- **Multi-Database Support**: Works with both SQLite and PostgreSQL
-- **AI Integration**: Powered by the Groq API for intelligent language processing.
+- **AI Integration**: Powered by the Groq API for intelligent language processing
-- **Direct Execution**: Run SQL queries directly on your local database.
+- **Direct Execution**: Run SQL queries directly on your local database
-- **Secure Configuration**: Store database connection details securely using a configuration file.
+- **Secure Configuration**: Store database connection details securely using configuration files
+- **Rich Output Formatting**: Beautifully formatted table outputs for query results

 ---